 Council offices are currently closed to the public.
 We are following the government advice and our officers are working remotely from their homes.
 Most officers are enabled for home working and can be contacted via email.
 Some officers can be contacted via mobile phones, others are able to access answerphone messages remotely and will get back to you as soon as they are able.
 Be aware that many officers are balancing work with caring responsibilities.

-We are currently focusing on determining applications where we have already visited the site.
+We are now undertaking site visits for the vast majority of planning applications where it is safe to do so.
+There may be cases where we are unable to undertake a site visit safely and in those situations the determination of the application may be delayed.
 Not all applications will require a site visit as we may have sufficient knowledge or can access information on our systems to allow us to properly consider the proposal.

 Site visits and site notices

 Site Notices are now being displayed.
 Site visits are being undertaken where the layout of the site enables the site visit to be undertaken externally and in a way that ensures that all social distancing guidelines can be adhered to.
 Agents and or/ applicants will be contacted before a site visit is undertaken to ensure that the site visit can take place safely.
 Site visits that require internal access are likely to be postponed until further notice and we will request an extension of time for the determination of the application in those circumstances.

 It is likely that there will be some delays as we are working under very different circumstances.
 If we are unable to fulfill statutory consultation requirements we will have to delay making a decision.
 We will not be able to make a decision on the planning application until the consultation is completed.